 NSCI 790.
 Neuroscience Laboratory Survey.
 This course is comprised of 4-5 week rotations in up to six active research laboratories in the Program in Neuroscience.
 A minimum of 15 hours/week is expected to be spent in the chosen laboratory.
 The goal of these rotations is to expose the student to the breadth of research occurring in the Program in Neuroscience.
-Additionally, exposure to the approaches and culture of multiple laboratories should allow for the student to make an informed choice when selecting a dissertation mentor and advisory committee members.
-(Fall and Spring semesters)
+Additionally, exposure to the approaches and culture of multiple laboratories should allow for the student to make an informed choice when selecting a dissertation mentor and advisory committee members (Fall and Spring semesters).

 NSCI 791.
 Senior Laboratory Rotations.
 These are intensive laboratory rotations intended for students to begin research in their planned dissertation laboratories.
 Thus, all three rotations can be within the same laboratory.
 However, rotations may also be conducted in up to three different laboratories depending on the student's training needs and interests.
 20-40 hours/week are expected to be spent in the chosen laboratory depending on the semester.
-(Summer, Fall and Spring semesters)
+A 20-minute seminar covering research performed under NSCI 791 is given to the combined PIN faculty and students at the end of each semester (Summer, Fall, and Spring semesters).